pyx-project/pyx/manual/pattern.rst

 .. sectionauthor:: Jörg Lehmann <joergl@users.sourceforge.net>

-This module contains the :class:`pattern` class, whichs allows the definition of PostScript Tiling patterns (cf. Sect.
+This module contains the :class:`pattern.pattern` class, whichs allows the definition of PostScript Tiling patterns (cf. Sect.
 4.9 of the PostScript Language Reference Manual) which may then be used to fill paths.
 In addition, a number of predefined hatch patterns are included.